benoitc/gunicorn/docs/source/settings.rst

 The default class (``gunicorn.glogging.Logger``) handle most of normal usages in logging.
 It provides error and access logging.

-If you enable statsd support, then a special subclass (``gunicorn.instrument.statsd.Statsd``) is used instead, which handles sending the metrics to *statsd_host*

 You can provide your own worker by giving Gunicorn a Python path to a subclass like ``gunicorn.glogging.Logger``.